Doa6Vr/Doa6Vr/README.md

         * Left stick click + Right stick click - Reset camera position
         * RB + left stick click - Toggle height lock modes (lock source height, target height, both)
         * RB + LB + Back - Toggle camera lock.
 Useful to stop the game changing scenes from moving the camera (I think this is broken right now)
+        * Right trigger + X - Headset lock modes.
+Prevents moving the headset from causing the camera to move in game (position only, does not apply to rotation)

    * Other controls:
         * 3D  (these controls are set in dxdi.ini and are handled by 3d migoto)
-            * While holding in DPAD_LEFT, pressing A/B will cycle forward/backward between convergence/depth presets
+            * While holding in LB and DPAD_LEFT, pressing A/B will cycle forward/backward between convergence/depth presets
-            * While holding in DPAD_DOWN, pressing A/B will cycle through convergence settings
+            * While holding in LB and DPAD_DOWN, pressing A/B will cycle through convergence settings   (hold in RB instead of LB to cycle slower)
-            * While holding in DPAD_DOWN, pressing X/Y will cycle through depth settings
+            * While holding in LB and DPAD_DOWN, pressing X/Y will cycle through depth settings
+            * While holding in LB and DPAB_UP, pressing B will show the current depth/convergence settings
         * CPU controls (most of these controls only take affect after passing through the Character Select menu)
             * While holding in RB and DPAD_RIGHT, X toggles CPU control of Player 1
             * While holding in RB and DPAD_RIGHT, Y toggles CPU control of Player 2
             * While holding in RightTrigger, B cycles through P1 Cpu difficulty level (0 means use level chosen in game)
             * While holding in RightTrigger and clicking the left stick, B cycles through P2 Cpu difficulty level
-        * Gameplayer
+        * Gameplay
             * While holding in LeftTrigger, A cycles through P1 Break Meter ( 0 - don't touch, 1 - always full, 2 - always empty ).
-Visual bar glit
+Visual bar may not reflect actual break meter
             * While holding in LeftTrigger, B cycles through P2 Break Meter
             * While holding in LeftTrigger, X toggles P1 always full health
             * While holding in LeftTrigger, Y toggles P2 always full health